librenms/librenms/doc/Support/Configuration.md

 ```
 Enable / disable certain menus from being shown in the WebUI.

-+You are able to adjust the number and time frames of the quick select time options for graphs and the mini graphs shown per row.
+You are able to adjust the number and time frames of the quick select time options for graphs and the mini graphs shown per row.

 Quick select:
 ```php